jayaprakashnarayanb/HRPCC/README.md

 Open http://127.0.0.1:5000

 ### Seed demo data
-- Visit `http://127.0.0.1:5000/seed` once to create:
-  - A sample policy and 4 rules (leave + benefits)
-  - Two datasets pointing to files in `sample_data/`
-  - Runs a compliance check to populate violations
+- On first run, the app auto‑seeds a sample policy, 4 rules (leave + benefits), and two datasets by copying the CSVs from `sample_data/` into your configured `UPLOAD_DIR` (`/data/uploads` on Render, otherwise `uploads/`), then runs a compliance check to populate violations.
+- You can also visit `http://127.0.0.1:5000/seed` to re‑ensure the demo data exists; this is idempotent and will re‑run compliance for the sample datasets.

 ## Sample Data
 - `sample_data/sample_policy.txt`